 I first taught English as a foreign language in 1988, in Malta, then graduated from the University of Malta in 1990 and started teaching English in a state secondary school, also in Malta.
 I did my MA at the College of St Mark & St John (UK) in 1991 and taught for a few more years in Malta after that, starting a PhD at the University of Exeter in 1994.
 I spent two years in New Zealand from 1996, teaching, teacher training and finishing the PhD, and in 1998 I joined the University of Leeds.
-I left Leeds as a Professor of TESOL in 2014 to become a full-time consultant and remain a Visiting Professor there.
-I am also a ‘Professor II’ at University College Bergen.
+I left Leeds as a Professor of TESOL in 2014 to become a full-time ELT consultant and remain a PhD supervisor there.
+I am also a ‘Professor II’ at Western Norway University of Applied Sciences

-The main focus of my work today is professional development for English language teachers.
+The main focus of my consultancy and academic work today is professional development for English language teachers.